mtingers/opacify/README.md

 3. Read 32 bytes from http://bar/foo.png starting at an offset of 100 bytes.
 4. Append this data to the output file.

-## Header
-The header is one line with a ':' delimiter.
-It contains the following in order as of this writing:
-    version:source-file-sha256:source-file-length

-* version: The version of Opacify that the manifest was built with.
-* source-file-sha256: The sha256 of the input file.
-This is used to validate on depacify.
-* source-file-length: The length of the input file.
-This is also used to validate on depacify.

 # TODO